 Why Employers Use an Application for Employment

-The format for resumes and cover letters changes from person-to-person and the approach of every candidate on these documents is notably different.
+The format for resumes and cover letters changes from person to person and each candidate's approach to these documents is notably different.
 For example, a resume may not share the dates of employment, the names of supervisors, the location of the employer, or the educational background of a candidate.

 Online Employment Application

-These are the reasons why employers need to use an employment application for all job candidates.
-Employers want to ensure they have the following seven elements.
+These are the reasons employers need to use an employment application for all job candidates.
+Employers want to ensure they have the following seven elements:

-- Consistently gather the same data in the same format from each prospective employee.
+- Make the format consistent: Gather the same data in the same format from each prospective employee.
 With an employment application, employers gain standardization of information requested.
 It makes comparisons of candidates' credentials easier.

-- Gather information about the applicant's credentials that candidates would not usually include in a resume or cover letter.
-Examples include reasons why the applicant left the employ of a prior employer, felony or misdemeanor crime convictions, and names and contact information for immediate supervisors.
+- See a complete picture: Gather information about the applicant's credentials that candidates would not usually include in a resume or cover letter.
+Examples include reasons the applicant left a prior employer, felony or misdemeanor crime convictions, and names and contact information for immediate supervisors.

-Please pay attention to employment laws where you live and work.
-Increasingly legislation is prohibiting employers from using certain background information in employment decisions.
-Federal and state laws place limits on how employers can use these records in making job offer decisions.
+(Please pay attention to employment laws where you live and work.
+Increasingly, legislation prohibits employers from using certain background information in employment decisions.
+Federal and state laws place limits on how employers can use these records in making job offer decisions.)

-- Obtain the applicant's signature attesting that all statements on the application for employment are true.
-If you allow the applicants to state: see resume (which is not advised), the statement should also say: "the applicant's signature attesting that all statements on the employment application and resume are true."
+- Get a signature: Obtain the applicant's signature attesting all statements on the application for employment are true.
+If you allow the applicants to say, "See resume" (which is not advised), the statement should also say, "The applicant's signature attests that all statements on the employment application and resume are true."

-- Obtain the applicant's signature agreeing to background checks including criminal history, creditworthiness (for certain jobs), driving records (for certain jobs), and so forth as required by the job.
+- Do background checks: Obtain the applicant's signature agreeing to background checks including criminal history, creditworthiness (for certain jobs), driving records (for certain jobs), and so forth as required by the job.

-- Obtain voluntary self-identification data for the Equal Employment Opportunity Commission (EEOC) and to assure your own non-discriminatory hiring and diversity promotion practices and policies are followed.
+- Ask for data: Obtain voluntary self-identification data for the Equal Employment Opportunity Commission (EEOC) and to assure your own non-discriminatory hiring and diversity promotion practices and policies are followed.